boltex/leointeg/README.md

 | `Ctrl + L`                 | or  | `Shift + Alt + Left`  | Move Outline Left  |
 | `Ctrl + R`                 | or  | `Shift + Alt + Right` | Move Outline Right |

-### _Status Bar Indicator_
+## _Status Bar Indicator_

 A 'Literate' Keyboard status bar indicator is shown when this extension is activated.
-It will turn orange to show when leo's keyboard shortcuts are active: This occurs when a body pane has focus.
+It will turn orange to show when leo's **keyboard shortcuts** are active: This occurs when an outline node or a body pane has focus:

 ![Statusbar](resources/statusbar.gif)

 ## Issues

-Deleting a node that had opened body panes will cycle through your opened editors to search and close them.
-There is no current API command in vscode to close a particular editor so this cycling happens because 'next tab' and 'close active editor' commands are performed as a trick to close them.
-An appropriate command from the vscode api to fix this issue is on the way.

 For most users, **`Ctrl+D`** is often already assigned to some useful command.
 To help with this conflict, move commands will only trigger at an additional condition of having no selection in the text.
 So select at least one character to use the usual **`Ctrl+D`** vscode command in body panes.